Minam River Wildlife Area visitor guide

 Streams within the wildlife area are open to fishing from May 22 to Oct.
 31. Anglers can target small rainbow trout in the smaller streams throughout the wildlife area, and large trout and mountain whitefish in the mainstem Minam River.

 The 160 miles of perennial and intermittent streams, including a significant stretch of the Minam River, provide spawning, rearing and migration habitat for several populations of threatened or endangered species including Snake River spring and summer-run Chinook salmon, Snake River Basin steelhead, Grande Ronde bull trout, and Pacific lamprey.
-Consult current Oregon Sport Fishing regulations for seasons and restrictions.
+Consult current Oregon Sport Fishing Regulations for seasons and restrictions.

-Directions & access roads
+Directions & access

-Additional access points on the wildlife area:
+Additional access points on the wildlife area

-Alder Spring Access is located at 45.515382, -117.640231.
 This access is located on the Wallowa-Whitman National Forest border and is subject to national forest regulations.
-Camping is allowed at this site and there are many primitive campsites nearby in the surrounding area.
-Follow Big Canyon Road (NF-8270) south and turn right at the fork.
-The road will turn 180 degrees and head north uphill to eventually terminate at Alder Spring.
-The road is relatively maintained but people should be on the lookout for rockslides, tree falls, mud, and snow.
-Road is not maintained in the winter.
+Camping is allowed at this site and there are many other primitive campsites nearby.
+Follow Big Canyon Road 10 miles south of Highway 82 until you reach a fork and head southwest.
+After 1.5 miles the road turns northwest.
+Follow road for 2 miles till you reach a second fork, take the path on your right and continue northwest for 2 miles.
+Road terminates at the gate for Alder Springs.
+The road is relatively maintained but be on the lookout for hill slides, tree falls, mud and snow.

 Address and phone